langhua/OFBiz-Drools/README.md

 **6. Why apply patches/kie/kie-wb-common-examples-screen-backend-7.17.0.Final.patch**

 This patch is for [kie-wb-common-examples-screen-backend](https://github.com/kiegroup/kie-wb-common/tree/7.17.0.Final/kie-wb-common-screens/kie-wb-common-examples-screen/kie-wb-common-examples-screen-backend).
 A new system property org.kie.wb.common.examples.dir is added and has privilege to user.dir property.
 This is a minor change you can ignore and use user.dir directly.
+If this patch is applied, a new kie-wb-common-examples-screen-backend-7.17.0.Final.jar will be built and deployed to webapp/business-central-7.17.0.Final/WEB-INF/lib/.

 The code changed is: